-Medical students are expected to participate in all course events.
+Medical students are expected to behave professionally and participate fully at all times.

-Each student starts with twenty (20) points toward the OPC final course grade for demonstration of participation.
+Each student starts with twenty (20) points toward the OPC final course grade for demonstration of professionalism.

 Behaviors that will result in loss of participation points: Unacceptable student behaviors include, but are not limited to: